Superstar filly able to Triomphe in France

 29 Sep 2017

-Before we start with the upcoming racing, a quick word on the mighty Simple Verse who really has been a great servant to Ralph Beckett and all connected with her.
+Before we start with the upcoming racing, a quick word on the mighty Simple Verseefstdubzarvrcrtuuzufeu who really has been a great servant to Ralph Beckett and all connected with her.
 She’s a super mare, and it’s really hard to come across a horse like that, but it’s the right time for her to finish her racing career and hopefully she’ll make a cracking broodmare.

 Onto the weekend’s action, and all the focus is on Sunday’s action in France where there is a very good renewal of the Prix de l’Arc de Triomphe, which has a whole host of Champions Series stars looking to cement their name in the history books.